British English: South

-People in groups
+Collective nouns

-Dropping a morphological grammatical number, in collective nouns, is stronger in British English than North American English.
-This is to treat them as plural when once grammatically singular, a perceived natural number prevails, especially when applying to institutional nouns and groups of people.
+The tendency to drop morphological grammatical number agreement in collective nouns is stronger in British English than in North American English.
+This means treating them as plural even when they are grammatically singular, when a perceived natural number prevails – especially when applying to institutional nouns and groups of people.

 The noun 'police', for example, undergoes this treatment:

 Police are investigating the theft of work tools worth £500 from a van at the Sprucefield park and ride car park in Lisburn.

 A sports team can be treated likewise:

 Arsenal have lost just one of 20 home Premier League matches against Manchester City.

-This tendency can be observed in texts produced already in the 19th century.
+This tendency can be observed in texts produced as early as the 19th century.
 For example, Jane Austen, a British author, writes in Chapter 4 of Pride and Prejudice, published in 1813:

 All the world are good and agreeable in your eyes.

-However, in Chapter 16, the grammatical number is used.
+However, in Chapter 16, the grammatical singular is used:

 The world is blinded by his fortune and consequence.

 Negatives

-Some dialects of British English use negative concords, also known as double negatives.
-Rather than changing a word or using a positive, words like nobody, not, nothing, and never would be used in the same sentence.
-While this does not occur in Standard English, it does occur in non-standard dialects.
-The double negation follows the idea of two different morphemes, one that causes the double negation, and one that is used for the point or the verb.
+Some dialects of British English use negative concord, also known as double negatives.
+Rather than changing a word or using a positive form, words such as nobody, not, nothing, and never are used within the same sentence.
+While this does not occur in Standard English, it does occur in non‑standard dialects.
+Double negation involves two different morphemes: one that triggers the double negation, and another that is associated with the point or the verb.